Exploring Hazelnuts: Nutella and So Much More

 Where Did It Begin?

 I have always associated the hazelnut tree with the Pacific Northwest because the state of Oregon is the largest producer of hazelnuts in the United States.
-My family and I live a bit to the north; we own 2 acres in the midst of a hundred-year-old forest in Washington State.
+My family and I live a bit to the north; we own two acres in the midst of a hundred-year-old forest in Washington State.
 Douglas Fir and Redwood Cedar populate our corner of the world, but in the fringes of the forest, where sunshine and shade intermingle, there are hazelnut trees.

 How many?
 I've not counted them, but I know there are more than a dozen.
 These are not new trees.
 They are old and majestic; their ancient, weary limbs groan toward the ground.
 Yet we reap not one hazelnut.